meshplay/meshplay/docs/pages/extensions/meshmap/sharing-a-design.md

 # Sharing a Design

-Sharing a design lets you make your content visible to any anonymous visitor of <a href="http://meshery.io/catalog">Meshery Catalog</a> and any Meshery Cloud user.
+Sharing a design lets you make your content visible to any anonymous visitor of <a href="http://meshplay.io/catalog">Meshplay Catalog</a> and any Meshplay Cloud user.
 Anyone with the link can view the design.

 You can share your design with your friends and teams using Extensions.
 Let's discuss the process below.